 AB 1788 is a state bill authored by Assembly Member Richard Bloom that would ban the “second generation” category of anticoagulant rodenticides in California, and the use of any rodenticide within California State Parks.
 This bill would protect countless wild animals from the harmful effects of secondary poisoning (for more info on this problem, see our rodenticide page).

-Currently, the bill is being reviewed by the Committee on Environmental Safety and Toxic Materials (ESTM).
+On March 26, AB 1788 passed its first hurdle when it was supported by the Committee on Environmental Safety and Toxic Materials (ESTM).

 On April 9, the bill passed through its second committee, the Water, Parks, and Wildlife Committee (WPW).